daus89/kubernetes/README.md

 4. Deploy a tomcat app, it could be better if I mount some storage too: tomcat-deployment.yaml

-5. Update a deployment image, rollback to previous revision
+5. Update a deployment image, rollback to previous revision.

    '''
    kubectl set image deployment/nginx-deployment nginx-container=nginx:latest
    #to rollback to specific revision